JemyJenesh/quiz-api/README.md

 ## Running the server

-- Run `docker-compose up -d` to start all the services.
+- Run `docker-compose up -d` to start all the services (the api server too)
-- Run `yarn dev` to start the api server (runs at localhost:5000 by default)

 ## Available scripts